Some authors hold that their character's powers shouldn't run exclusively on the Rule of Cool

 - With Metalbending having become a full-fledged bending discipline by the time of The Legend of Korra, the sequel series also shows the bending style's weaknesses: they are very susceptible to electric attacks due to using reels of metallic cord to attack with as well as the metal covered suits they wear.
 Their metal suits also make them vulnerable to powerful magnets built into special mecha-tanks used against them.

 - In Exo Squad, Neosapiens are stated to have heightened senses.
 Early on in the show they flashbang one to great effect.

-- The clones created by the copy machine in Gravity Falls dissolve when doused with liquid.
-Makes sense, as they're made of paper.
+- The clones created by the copy machine in the Gravity Falls episode "Double Dipper" are made of paper, so naturally they dissolve when doused with liquid.

 - The Mask often employed this, combined with Rule of Funny - Putty Thing was first defeated when he melted after being mixed with Canola Oil, and three villains who escaped a comic book were defeated by destroying the comic.